Consent before checks

 Raw findings, cryptographic bill-of-materials (CBOM) output, signed bundles, and privileged evidence stay in operator-led scoped assessment lanes after buyer approval.

-Contact/ticket intake starts governed procurement after scope alignment; legacy Marketplace routes are not a self-serve scan catalog or public rate card.
+Contact/ticket intake starts governed procurement after scope alignment; legacy Marketplace routes are not a self-serve catalog or public rate card.

 Assessment boundary